tiprankstipranks

 Technology - Risk 1

-Our remote work environment may exacerbate the risks related to our business technology infrastructure.
+Our primarily remote work environment may exacerbate the risks related to our business technology infrastructure.

-Almost all of our employees work remotely, as do a number of our third-party service vendors.
-This remote work environment may exacerbate certain risks to our business, including increasing the stress on, and our vulnerability to disruptions of, our technology infrastructure and systems and the risks of phishing and other cybersecurity attacks, unauthorized dissemination of confidential information and social engineering attempts.
-If a natural disaster, power outage, connectivity issue or other event occurs that impacts the ability of employees to work remotely, it may be difficult or, in certain cases, impossible for us to continue our business for a period of time, which could be substantial.
+A significant portion of our employees work remotely, as do a number of our third-party service vendors.
+This remote work environment may exacerbate certain risks to our business, including increasing the stress on, and our vulnerability to disruptions of, our technological infrastructure and systems and the risks of phishing and other cybersecurity attacks, unauthorized dissemination of confidential information and social engineering attempts.
+If a natural disaster, power outage, connectivity issue or other event occurs that impacts the ability of employees to work remotely, it may be difficult or, in certain cases, impossible for us to continue our business for a period of time, which could materially harm our growth prospects, financial condition, business and reputation.

 Production